Macintosh II: Hardware

-The original Macintosh II did not have a PMMU by default.
-It relied on the memory controller hardware to map the installed memory into a contiguous address space.
-This hardware had the restriction that the address space dedicated to bank A must be larger than those of bank B. Though this memory controller was designed to support up to 16 MB 30-pin SIMMs for up to 128 MB of RAM, the original Macintosh II ROMs had problems limiting the amount of RAM that can be installed to 8 MB.
-The Macintosh IIx ROMs that also shipped with the FDHD upgrade fixed this problem, though still do not have a 32-bit Memory Manager and cannot boot into 32-bit addressing mode under Mac OS (without the assistance of MODE32).
-MODE32 contained a workaround that allowed larger SIMMs to be put in Bank B with the PMMU installed.
-In this case, the ROMs at boot think that the computer has 8 MB or less of RAM.
-MODE32 then reprograms the memory controller to dedicate more address space to Bank A, allowing access to the additional memory in Bank B. Since this makes the physical address space discontiguous, the PMMU is then used to remap the address space into a contiguous block.
+The Macintosh II does not have a PMMU installed by default.
+Instead, it relies on the memory controller hardware to map the installed memory into a contiguous address space.
+This hardware has the restriction that the address space dedicated to Bank A must be larger than that of Bank B. Though this memory controller was designed to support 16 Megabyte, 30-pin SIMMs in each available slot (for a total of up to 128 MB of RAM), the original Macintosh II ROMs have problems that limit the amount of RAM that can be installed into each slot to just 8 MB SIMMs.
+Although the later Macintosh IIx ROMs that shipped with the Macintosh II FDHD upgrade fixes this initial problem, these newer ROMs still do not have a 32-bit memory manager and cannot boot into 32-bit address mode, at least, not without software assistance in the form of "MODE32", thus limiting the total amount of RAM to a mere 8MB.
+MODE32 (originally published by Connectix, and later licensed by Apple) contains a workaround that allows for larger SIMMs to be installed in Bank B if a PMMU is also installed.
+With this configuration, the Macintosh II boot ROMs will believe that the computer has 8 MB or less of RAM installed.
+Meanwhile, MODE32 then reprograms the memory controller on the fly to dedicate more address space to Bank A, thus allowing access to the additional memory installed in Bank B. Since this makes the physical address space discontiguous, the PMMU is then used to remap the address space into a contiguous block.

+Graphics

-Graphics: The Macintosh II includes a graphics card that supports a true-color 16.7 million color palette and was available in two configurations: 4-bit and 8-bit.
+The Macintosh II includes a graphics card that supports a true-color 16.7-million-color palette and was available in two configurations: 4-bit and 8-bit.
 The 4-bit model supports 16 colors on a 640×480 display and 256 colors (8-bit video) on a 512×384 display, which means that VRAM was 256 KB.
 The 8-bit model supports 256-color video on a 640×480 display, which means that VRAM was 512 KB in size.
 With an optional RAM upgrade (requiring 120 ns DIP chips), the 4-bit version supports 640×480 in 8-bit color.
 The video card does not include hardware acceleration of drawing operations.

 Display: Apple offered a choice of two displays, a 12" black and white unit, and a more expensive 13" high-resolution color display based on Sony's Trinitron technology.
 More than one display could be attached to the computer, and objects could be easily dragged from one screen to the next.
 Third-party displays quickly became available.
 The Los Angeles Times reviewer called the color "spectacular."
 The operating system user interface remained black and white even on color monitors with the exception of the Apple logo, which appeared in rainbow color.